WILD LIFE Sydney Zoo is Covid Safe

 - As with our employees, we politely request that all our guests uphold the highest possible hygiene standards – whether it be when sneezing or coughing, through regular hand washing or the frequent application of hand sanitiser.

 - Our employees now participate in COVID-19 specific training programmes instructing them how to stay safe as well as how to keep our guests safe.

-We hope these new health and safety measures provide our guests with confidence and eagerness to us.
-These are unprecedented times for all communities around the world, and whilst every effort is being taken to protect the safety and wellbeing of our guests, everyone should inform themselves of the risks, conditions and personal responsibilities before they visit.
+We hope these new health and safety measures provide our guests with confidence.
+These are unprecedented times for all communities around the world, and whilst every effort is being taken to protect the safety and well-being of our guests, everyone should inform themselves of the risks, conditions and personal responsibilities before they visit.

 - Save up to 43% when booking at least one day in advance - Limited time only!

 - Price includes a Digi Photo Pass giving you unlimited digital photos – valued at $26 (excludes Koala Photo experience)!